eth-cscs/alps-uenv/recipes/cscs-agents/26.08/BUILD_NOTES.md

 ## Build history and workarounds

 - The split and consolidated launcher iterations were built and exercised on Daint GH200 under the former `agents-bwrap/26.08` identity.
 The recipe was then renamed to `cscs-agents/26.08`, its view to `agents`, and the shared skills package to `cscs-agent-skills`.
 The renamed image was rebuilt successfully and exercised from an OMP session with the `agents` view active.
-- The current component update targets OpenCode 1.18.25, OMP 18.0.9, `cscs-agent-skills@2026.08.28`, and `cscs-agent-launchers@2026.08.28`.
+- The current component update targets OpenCode 1.18.25, OMP 18.0.9, `cscs-agent-skills@2026.09.01`, `cscs-agent-model-config@2026.09.01`, and `cscs-agent-launchers@2026.09.01`.
 Upstream archive and release-asset checksums were refreshed from those pinned revisions.
+- The 2026.09.01 model-config update adds dynamic Forno discovery.
+The gateway was verified to expose OpenAI-compatible `/v1/models` and `/v1/chat/completions`; its `/v1/messages` route did not accept either bearer or `x-api-key` authentication, so Forno must not reuse the production Anthropic adapter.
+- Pre-build verification for the Forno update ran three focused generator contract tests, parsed every generated JSON/YAML output, loaded `cscs-forno/zai-org/GLM-5.3` through OpenCode 1.18.25 and OMP 18.0.9 model listing, and checked both launcher templates with Bash and ShellCheck.
+Stackinator and the uenv build were intentionally not run.
 - During the consolidated build, `ftp.gnu.org` was unreachable for the URL patches of `bash@5.3`, while `mirror.spack.io` lacked the objects.
 Downloading all nine patches from `https://ftpmirror.gnu.org/bash/bash-5.3-patches/`, verifying the package checksums, and placing them in the configured content-addressed Spack source cache allowed the unmodified Bash package to build.
 - `cleanup: runtime` initially removed Stackinator's implicit GCC and `squashfs` groups.
 Missing GCC produced an empty compiler configuration but was nonfatal; missing `squashfs` made image creation resolve `/bin/mksquashfs`.
 Making `squashfs` an explicit recipe root is the per-recipe keep exception.
 Revisit this if Stackinator begins protecting its internal packaging tools.
 - Validation performed during development includes Bash syntax checks, Python source compilation, JSON/YAML parsing, substitution-token/content-hash checks, fake-bubblewrap launcher exercises, managed-config ownership tests, first/cached uv bootstrap tests, and live multi-uenv Python/PyTorch selection.
 The current component update additionally verified archive layouts and checksums, confirmed both OMP Linux binaries still contain the two expected ED3 sequences, and ran the patched ARM64 binary successfully as `omp/18.0.9`.
 Post-build runtime checks confirmed OpenCode 1.18.25, OMP 18.0.9, launcher help, static CSCS provider loading in OpenCode, OMP managed-file ownership, uv 0.12.7, private CPython 3.13.15, and PyTorch 2.9.1 with CUDA available.